dermotduffy/frigate-hass-card/README.md

 ### Javascript console shows `[Violation] Added non-passive event listener to a scroll-blocking [...] event`

 This card uses [visjs](https://github.com/visjs/vis-timeline) -- a timeline library -- to show camera timelines.
 This library currently uses non-passive event-listeners.
 These warnings can be safely ignored in this instance and cannot easily be fixed in the underlying library.

+### Custom element does not exist

+This is usually a sign that the card is not correctly installed (i.e. the browser cannot find the Javascript).
+In cases where it works in some browsers / devices but not in others it may simply be an old browser / webview that does not support modern Javascript (this is occasionally seen on old Android hardware).
+In this latter case, you are out of luck.

 ## Development